She has a Dream

 2019 NCP Fall Campaign

-On visits to our partner communities around the world, two things are clear.
+On visits to our partner communities around the world during mid-2019, two things were clear.

 First, the projects for women and girls– from microloans to skills training to scholarships – are going very well.
 Women are starting businesses, gaining self-esteem and finding strength in working together, and girls are getting educated.